‘Black Panther: Wakanda Forever’ Stays Atop Box Office for Fifth Weekend as Overall Ticket Sales Crater

 Without any box office competition, “Black Panther: Wakanda Forever” has remained the No. 1 movie in North America for the fifth weekend in a row.
 The superhero sequel added $11.1 million from 3,725 theaters over the weekend, boosting its domestic total to $409 million.

 Overall, it’s been a dismal weekend at the box office as exhibitors look ahead to “Avatar: The Way of Water,” which opens on Dec.
-16. Ticket sales reached $38.5 million between Friday and Sunday, one of the worst collective results this year.
+16. Ticket sales reached $32.8 million between Friday and Sunday, one of the worst collective results this year, according to Comscore.

+“A five-week stand at the top of box office charts — while great for ‘Wakanda Forever’ — is not a formula for ongoing success for the industry,” says Paul Dergarabedian, a senior analyst at Comscore.
+“This has placed enormous pressure on ‘Avatar: The Way of Water’ to deliver big when it opens later this week.”

+He adds, “A lack of consistent crowd-pleasers has made for an uncharacteristically slow holiday season.”

+Initial ticket sales for “The Whale” are impressive because, in COVID times, it’s been a tough market for indies.
+By comparison, Searchlight’s “Empire of Light,” a touching drama from director Sam Mendes, collapsed with $160,000 from 110 venues over the weekend — averaging $1,477 per location.

 In second place, Universal’s Santa Claus-thriller “Violent Night” took in $8 million from 3,723 venues.
-After two weeks, the movie has grossed $26 million.
+After two weeks, the movie has grossed $26 million domestically and $41 million worldwide.
+Those are decent returns since the movie only cost $20 million to produce.

 Disney’s animated adventure “Strange World” stayed in third place with $3.6 million from 3,560 theaters, bringing its three-week North American tally to a dismal $30 million.
 Since it cost roughly $200 million to produce and tens of millions more to market, sources estimate that “Strange World” will lose at least $100 million in its theatrical run.

 Searchlight’s dark comedy “The Menu” and Sony’s war drama “Devotion” rounded out the top five.
 “The Menu” added $2.7 million from 2,710 locations over the weekend, putting its total ticket sales at $28.9 million.
-“Devotion” took in $2 million from 3,458 theaters.
+“Devotion” trailed slightly, taking in $2 million from 3,458 theaters and boosting its tally to $16.9 million.
+Despite positive reviews, the movie has struggled to sell enough tickets to justify its $90 million price tag.